voi-api/voi-api.github.io/customer-support.md

 ### Not refundable
 We don’t make refunds for insignificant issues that don’t affect users’ experience.
 Instead, in these cases, we can send the users 1-2 Voi credits (1-2 Euro) as compensation for the inconvenience.
 Examples of insignificant issues: not working bell, no kickstand, slow Internet connection, etc.

-## Voi refunding
-When Voi want to request a refund from a partner, we will contact you with the following information:
-* The users' e-mail
-* the sum to refund
-* the time+date of the ride.

 # Service cases
 ## If the partner gets contacted